 describe in just one word the whole process I go through when creating.
 It’s the way I get from nothing to something meaningful, to something that will express me as a person and artist and present my vision about the world.

-It is the way I take things from the world and use them as base for my creations, the way I transform them according to how they make me feel and give them back to the world in a different and unique form, in the form of my vision.
+It is the way I take things from the world and use them as a base for my creations, the way I transform them according to how they make me feel and give them back to the world in a different and unique form, in the form of my vision.

 This process usually starts with a thought, an idea, an impression or a feeling and this triggers every step that I will take till transforming that thought/idea/impression/feeling into reality, into an image that (re)presents it.
-This process is more a need than a conscious decision I make and this need leads me to creating the things I create, making art releases my emotional and intellectual tensions and gives an answer to my existentialist quests.
+This process is more a need than a conscious decision I make and this need leads me to create the things I create, making art releases my emotional and intellectual tensions and gives an answer to my existentialist quests.

 This is why I do it.

-My opinion is that art is a selfish act.
+My opinion is that art is a “selfish” act.

 It is a selfish act in the sense we don’t do it for anyone else than ourselves, we don’t (and shouldn’t) try to please anyone else than ourselves when doing it.

-The result of the process of creating (en)Visionography is a fusion of reality and imagination, where the image starts by being a white board where I design and build my photograph by using from reality only those elements that help me convey my vision and the idea I want to present in the final image.
+The result of the process of creating (en)Visionography is a fusion of reality and imagination, where the image starts by being a whiteboard where I design and build my photograph by using from reality only those elements that help me convey my vision and the idea I want to present in the final image.

 First, I don’t take anything for granted: color, shape, volumes, light …reality …they are all there to serve me as tools to create something new, they are just a base, just an outline, a sketch on which I will draw my own world.
 Some say they paint their photographs.
 I’m better at drawing than at painting so this is what I do, I draw my photographs, I do exactly what I would do on paper with a pencil, but this time I do it on the screen.
 I use the same principles of light shaping, of rendering a volume, even the passes I do with my brush are very close to the technique I would use if drawing in pencil.